dalton-f/aoc-2024/README.md

 After going back over the problem, my original more optimised solution was using only the intersections of positions without considering the orientation, which is why it created a higher value - so now we use the part 1 distinct squares and test all of them, instead of every square.
 It is slightly faster but still not very quick.

 This solution also reuses a lot of logic that is slightly altered, so I imagine the code could become more modular

+### Day 7:

+Hardest day so far compared to day 6 - I could not come up with a woring brute-force solution let alone one that was intuitive.
+Opted to use recursion after some research, but I am unsure if I could recreate a recursive or iterative solution for a similar problem given the chance.
+Luckily part 2 required very little changes to the code, but I do not think I would have come up with a recursive solution by myself.
+I wonder if there is a dynamic programming way to solve this.